tedwards947/transit-map-builder/README.md

 # Transit Map Builder

-*Just started, don't do anything pls or even read it!*

-Run this locally using python's `http-serve`
+Run this locally using a local file server:
+* Python's `http-serve`
+* Node's `http-server` (install with `npm install http-server -g`)

 ## Development
 * This Project uses <a href="https://github.com/paperjs/paper.js">Paper.js</a> for graphics and <a href="https://github.com/qiao/PathFinding.js/">pathfinding.js</a> for pathfinding used in line drawing.
 Please read up on them a bit.
-* <a href="http://paperjs.org/tutorials/getting-started/working-with-paper-js/">Read about Paper.js and its basic API</a>
+* <a href="http://paperjs.org/tutorials/getting-started/working-with-paper-js/">Paper.js and its basic API</a>
-* Try to use SVG or CSS for graphics instead of images
+* Try to use SVG or CSS for graphics outside of the canvas instead of images
+* Read CODE_OF_CONDUCT.md

 ## Todos
-* Add build system to compile javascript
+* Add build system to compile and bundle javascript
+  * Perhaps use <a href="https://github.com/aprowe/paper-loader">paper-loader</a> with webpack?
 * change the line initiation from being a canvas mousedown to the station mousedown
 * add line moving
 * add text editing